LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 The resulting data frame,`sample_means1000`, has two columns: one for sample id and one for the mean score of IQ for that specific sample.
 It has 1,000 observations - one for each sample.

 What does our sampling variability look like in `sample_means1000`?
-We can visualise this sampling distribution to compare to the population distribution:
+We can visualise this sampling distribution to compare with the population distribution:
 <br>